 For the rest of the document, we will assume you have a Gradle Enterprise instance, available at

 Open a terminal window in

 Using the text editor of your choice, modify the build scan configuration in

-settings.gradle in the same directory, with your Gradle Enterprise build cache service location:
+settings.gradle file, with your Gradle Enterprise Build Cache service location: